-Following another car too closely on the roadway is not only dangerous but it is also a citable offense in Florida.
-Proving a car was following too close in a car accident can be a challenge unless you have reliable witness testimony or video evidence.
-However, with the way the Florida careless driving statute is structured, you may not have to prove tailgating to establish negligence and liability on the part of the rear vehicle’s driver.
+Proving a car was following too close in a car accident can be challenging unless you have reliable witness testimony or video evidence.
+However, with the way the Florida careless driving statute is structured, Florida Statute § 316.1925, you may not have to prove tailgating to establish another party’s negligence.

 For a free legal consultation, call (800) 747-3733

 What do I Need to Prove a Driver was Tailgating in a Car Crash?

 The most reliable way to prove tailgating is through traffic camera footage.
 This recording can serve as undeniable proof that another car followed too closely and caused your rear-end collision.
 However, getting this footage isn’t as easy as you would think.
 Some cameras automatically delete recordings after a certain period.